Isabel Ebel

-Isabel Caroline Ebel aka Isabel Caroline Hines (October 4, 1908 – November 3, 1992) was an American who was the first woman student at MIT and NYU studying aeronautical engineering.
+Isabel Caroline Ebel, also known as Isabel Caroline Hines (October 4, 1908 – November 3, 1992), was an American who was the first woman student at MIT and NYU studying aeronautical engineering.

 Early life and education

 Ebel was born in Kings County, New York on October 4, 1908, daughter of Arthur R. Ebel, Assistant Commissioner of Public Works in Brooklyn.

 She was not the first woman involved in aero engineering as one of the Wright Brothers company was Katharine Wright.
 Katherine was the only person in the Wright family to have a degree but it was not in engineering.
 Elsie MacGill gained a masters in aeronautical engineering in 1929.

 Ebel gained her degree in aeronautical engineering at the Massachusetts Institute of Technology in 1932.
 Ebel wanted to use her degree but she had difficulty in finding employment in the field.
 She assisted pilot Amelia Earhart when she was planning one of her record-breaking flights.
 Ebel decided to undertake further study and applied to the Guggenheim School of Engineering at New York University.
 It was said that she was only accepted because Earhart interceded with the admission staff on her behalf.